 I enjoy their company, and they would ask me, “Mrs Barnabas, what was your timing in 200m then?”, “Were you the fastest runner in Singapore?” and “Wah… how many medals do you have at home?”
 I hope I can inspire these youngsters to consider a career in sports.

 I started sprinting competitively when I was in secondary school, and got my big break at 30.
 In 1973, I won a gold medal for the 200m sprint at the Southeast Asian Peninsular (SEAP) Games, now Southeast Asian (SEA) Games.
-I remember the cheers from Singaporeans at the booths.
+I remember the cheers from Singaporeans in the stands.
 I felt so exhilarated!

-My team took home a gold medal for the 4x100m event, with a record timing of 3:43.85.
-This record was broken 42 years later by our national team at the 2015 SEA Games!
+My team took home a gold medal for the 4x100m event, with a record timing of 47.5 seconds.

 I still follow the track and field scene closely, and I hope our athletes get more support from Singaporeans.